Taylor Cornelius

-Taylor Cornelius (born September 16, 1995) is a professional gridiron football quarterback for the Edmonton Elks of the Canadian Football League (CFL).
+Taylor Cornelius (born September 16, 1995) is an American professional football quarterback.
 He played college football at Oklahoma State.

 Cornelius started as a 5th year senior for the Oklahoma State Cowboys football team in Stillwater, Oklahoma.
 His final home game in Boone Pickens Stadium was a dramatic come from behind victory over 9th ranked West Virginia on Senior Day.

-High school career
+Early years

 He was born in Amarillo, Texas and grew up in Bushland, Texas.
 He went to Bushland High School where he completed 283 of 437 passes for 3,815 yards and 46 touchdowns his senior year, 270 of 503 passes for 3,219 yards and 23 touchdowns his junior year, and 167 of 325 passes for 2,140 yards and 19 touchdowns as a sophomore.
 He also played basketball, baseball, and track in high school.
 The Amarillo Globe-News chose him as their Athlete of the Year his senior year in high school.
 He is revered in his hometown.

 College career

-Cornelius was an unheralded recruit out of high school with one offer, from West Texas A&M. For most of his collegiate career, Cornelius was a backup, behind one of Oklahoma State's most decorated quarterbacks: Mason Rudolph.
+Cornelius was an unheralded recruit out of high school with one offer, from West Texas A&M. For most of his collegiate career, Cornelius was a backup, behind one of Oklahoma State's most decorated quarterbacks, Mason Rudolph.

 In 2014, Cornelius enrolled at Oklahoma State University and walked on to the football team.
 In 2017, Cornelius was awarded a football scholarship by the Oklahoma State University coaching staff.
 He was seldom used until his fifth and final year of eligibility, where he led the Cowboys to a 7–6 season.
 His receivers included: Bilitnikoff Award finalist Tylan Wallace, and former 5-star recruit and LSU transfer Tyron Johnson; who helped the Cornelius to a top 10 national ranking in: passing touchdowns, passing yards, passing yards per game, points responsible for, points responsible for per game, and total offense.